AKASHBKUMAR/AI_Lab_2023-24/Ex.No11BlockWorldProblem.md

-# Ex.No: 11  Planning –  Block World Problem
+# Ex.No: 11  PLANNING –  BLOCK WORLD PROBLEM

 ### DATE:

 ### REGISTER NUMBER : 212221040011

 ### AIM:
-     To find the sequence of plan for Block word problem using PDDL
+     To find the sequence of plan for Block World problem using PDDL

-###  Algorithm:
+###  ALGORITHM:

      Step 1 :  Start the program.

      Step 2 : Create a domain for Block world Problem.